gsinghjay/calculator/README.md

 - **Singleton Pattern**
 - **Strategy Pattern**

-Additionally, we've incorporated comprehensive logging and debugging techniques to ensure effective tracking and troubleshooting of the application's behavior.
+By adhering to the SOLID and DRY principles, and employing robust object-oriented design patterns, this calculator ensures scalability, maintainability, and ease of debugging.
+Comprehensive logging and debugging techniques are integrated to facilitate effective tracking and troubleshooting of the application's behavior.

-This guide is tailored for students and developers aiming to deepen their understanding of OOP design patterns through practical implementation.
+This guide is ideal for students and developers aiming to deepen their understanding of OOP design patterns through hands-on implementation.

 ---

 ## Features

-- **Modular Design:** Organized codebase with clear separation of concerns.
+- **Modular Design:** Structured codebase with clear separation of concerns.
 - **Design Patterns:** Implementation of multiple OOP design patterns for scalable and maintainable code.
-- **Observer Support:** Tracks calculation history with observer notifications.
+- **Observer Support:** Monitors calculation history with observer notifications.
 - **Interactive REPL:** User-friendly command-line interface for performing calculations.
 - **Logging:** Detailed logging for monitoring and debugging.
 - **Unit Testing:** Comprehensive test suite ensuring code reliability.